ER DU PRIMARY SCHOOL

 Originally sited on some bodies of water, we designed a few bridges and flyovers to connect all the corridors into one continuous circulation system.
 Due to safety concerns, most of the bodies of water will be filled and replaced with landscaping.

-The school is currently under construction, scheduled to open in September, 2020.
+The school is open since September, 2020.